joshkerr/plex-mpv-playbutton/README.md

 2. Open Chrome/Firefox and navigate to extensions
 3. Enable Developer Mode
 4. Load unpacked extension and select the cloned directory
+5. Optional: launch the mpv-handler python script to monitor your clipboard for mpv links and then launch mpv with those links when they are detected.
+Once detected the handler will also remove the mpv link from your clipboard.
+The effect of this script is after clicking the mpv button, mpv will launch playing your content.

 ## Usage